digitalm/spree_add_on_menu/README.md

 Purpose
 -------
 * Just Adds "ADD ON MENUS" to admin_tabs.
-* "ADD ON MENUS" simply showing an index for additional.
+* "ADD ON MENUS" simply shows an blank Index page titled "MASTER CONTROLS".
-* Expected to be used for other extensions.
+* Expected to be used for other extensions, things like putting a link on the additional data to this index page.

 ![ADD ON MENU index](https://raw.githubusercontent.com/wiki/digitalm/spree_add_on_menu/images/menu1.jpg)